 Board of Supervisors

-The Board of Supervisors is Linn County's governing body.
-The five members of the Board of Supervisors are elected by district and serve staggered four-year terms.
+The Board of Supervisors is Linn County’s governing body.
+The three members of the Board of Supervisors are elected by district and serve staggered four-year terms.

 - Setting fiscal policy